The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Run Agent in a Kubernetes cluster

-If you run Kubernetes as part of your infrastructure and have Helm installed, you can easily host Optimizely Agent in your cluster using Optimizely's Helm Chart.
+If you run Kubernetes as part of your infrastructure and have Helm installed, you can host Optimizely Agent in your cluster using Optimizely's Helm Chart.

 1. Add the optimizely-agent Helm Chart from Optimizely's repository.